dartsim/dart/docs/readthedocs/tutorials/biped.md

 The remaining of the ankle strategy implementation is just the matter of parameters tuning.
-We found that using different feedback rules for falling forward and backward results in more stable controller.
+We found that using different feedback rules for falling forward and backward result in more stable controller.

 # Lesson 5: Skeleton editing